- 2 May 2018

 Are energy efficiency standards being introduced for privately rented properties in Scotland?

-From 1 April 2020, any new tenancy will require the property to have an EPC of at least band E. By 31 March 2022, all properties will need to have at least EPC band E.
+Yes.
+From 1 October 2020, any new tenancy will require the property to have an EPC of at least band E. By 31 March 2022, all properties will need to have at least EPC band E.

 From 1 April 2022, any new tenancy will require the property to have an EPC of at least band D.

 By 31 March 2025, all properties will need to have at least EPC band D.